PresConsUIUC/PSAP/README.md

 Initially, only one user exists: an administrator with username of `admin` and password `password.` Immediately after deploying, you should log in as this user and change the password.

-# Notes

-The application version number is set in `app/helpers/application_helper.rb`.